nvanlaerebeke/ApiBase/docs/60_Versioning.md

 # Versioning

 An important part of any API is versioning.
-API's created with the ServerAPI project are required to implement at least some versioning, even if there is only one version at the start.
+API's created with the `ApiBase` project are required to implement at least some versioning, even if there is only one version at the start.

 ## Startup